ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 12. Define your **Network interfaces** by adding a public network, private network, or both.
-Public networks are not supported in all the IBM data center locations When you add an existing private network, you can choose a specific IP address or have one auto-assigned.
+Public networks are not supported in all the IBM data center locations.
+When you add an existing private network, you can choose a specific IP address or have one auto-assigned.

     When you choose to provide a specific IP address, ensure that the IP address is not listed under [reserved IP](/docs/power-iaas?topic=power-iaas-configuring-subnet#reserv-ip).
     {: important}